chrisglein/chrisglein.github.io/rum-runner/rules.md

 - The ships that are joined to the raid and the crew on those ships are called the **raiding party**.

 ## 3. 👑 RAISE HAZARDS
 The crown can then raise any number of face-down hazards 🌊 that have been played in front of the target island.
-For each face-down hazard the crown may pay its 🟡 cost (shown in the top left) from their supply to the bank to flip that hazard face-up.
+For each face-down hazard the crown may pay its 🟡 cost (shown in the top left of the card) from their supply to the bank to flip that hazard face-up.
 If there were any 🟡 on the face-down hazard card those may be used for payment or left on the card after it is flipped face-up.
 If the crown opts to not raise an individual hazard that card remains face-down.
 Likewise any hazards that were already face-up remain face-up.

 Immediately after flipping a card face-up the crown may add any additional 🟡 from their supply to the face-up hazard.
 The number of 🟡 on a hazard will generally affect how many uses that hazard has.